The first month of the year is a good time to start planning your finances and taking charge of your money.

-For 2019, the TFSA contribution room is $6,000, an increase of $500 from last year.
-If you have been eligible to contribute to a TFSA since it was introduced in 2009, your total contribution room is now $63,500.
+For 2023, the TFSA contribution room remains at $6,500.
+If you have been eligible to contribute to a TFSA since it was introduced in 2009, your total contribution room increases to $88,000.

 A TFSA account is very flexible and can hold a variety of investments.
 You can use it to save for anything – wedding, home down payment, vacation, emergency fund, etc. You can withdraw your funds whenever you want and re-contribute the amount you withdrew in a future year.